brevdev/alpha-brev-docs/docs/howto/save-a-file.md

   return {"file_url": link}
 ```

-The file uploader `.upload()` function returns a URL to your file.
+The file upload function `.upload()` returns a URL to your file.
 You can store that URL in your Brev DB or simply return it from your endpoint!
 The URL does not expire.

 See how to upload files to your endpoints [here](../how-to-pass-request-files-to-endpoints).